Delboy/Fruit-Hunter/TESTING.md

 - ting the list wipes the correct cell in the user worksheet in google sheets.

 ### How to play
-- Hitting enter cycles through the rules of how to play and exits when finished as intended.
+- Hitting ENTER cycles through the rules of how to play and exits when finished as intended.
+Any typed inputs from the user are ignored.

 ### Fruits collected
 - The fruits collected page closes back to the menu as soon as the user hits ENTER as intended.
-- Hitting the ENTER key regardeless of any other inputs typed, will return the user to the main menu as intended.
+Any typed inputs from the user are ignored.
 - The user is informed if they have 0 fruits collected.
 - If the user has between 1 and 14 fruits the page will inform the user how many fruits they have found and will display each fruit collected.
 It will only display up to 5 fruits on each line.
 - If the user has collected all 15 fruits the page will congratulate the user and ask if they want the list to be reset.
 Choosing 'Y' notifies the user the list has been reset and takes them back to the menu.
 Choosing 'N' takes the user back to the main menu.
 Any other input informs the user that it is not recognised and asks the user for an input again.